KashDaYash/MissKaurBot/README.md

-# A project By TeamScenario
+# A project By TeamMissKaur

 • A star 🌟 from you means a lot please star if you liked this project.
 <span style="color:blue">some Hello text</span>.